Rhoades & Morrow

 To be eligible for compensation, the plaintiff’s negligence must not have been greater than the negligence of the defendants.
 Plaintiffs who are determined to be less than 50 percent responsible may still be able to recover damages but their percentage of fault will be deducted from the total amount of compensation to be awarded.
 If a victim is determined by the court to be more than 50 percent at fault, their recovery for their injuries will be barred completely.

 Delaware property owners will attempt to attribute as much blame as possible to the victim in order to avoid or mitigate liability.
-An experienced personal injury lawyer can help plaintiffs determine the cause of their slip and fall accident and fight to obtain maximum compensation for their injuries.
+An experienced personal injury lawyer can help plaintiffs determine the cause of their slip and fall accident and fight to protect their best interests and obtain maximum compensation for their injuries.

 Types of Compensation Available to Slip and Fall Victims